hgiasac/ddn-http-onesignal-fifo/README.md

 ddn run docker-start
 ```

-Open a new terminal tab, open the local console.
+Open a new terminal tab, and open the local console.

 ```sh
 ddn console --local